devopsacademyau/academy/classes/03class/exercises/c03-make01/README.md

     - The name of the image must be `make01`
 2. **push** - This will push the image to your DockerHub account
 3. **run** - This will run the docker image locally.
-    - The port to be mapped for the container should be dinamycally provided during the `make run` command.
+    - The port to be mapped for the container should be dynamically provided during the `make run` command.

 ## Submit a PR with the following files: